Fenix WF11E 200lm In-depth review, Pros and Cons

 Colors | black orange |

-The 160 g flashlight is generally comfortable to hold for extended periods and easy to carry in pockets or bags.
-They are suitable for various applications such as camping, hiking, or emergency situations.
-A 120-gram flashlight strikes a good balance between functionality, convenience, and weight.
-The ideal length of a flashlight depends on personal preference, intended use, and the specific features and functionality you're looking for.
-The WF11E flashlight is available in a variety of colors, and the choice of color can serve different purposes and preferences.
+The flashlight weighs 160 g.
+It is generally comfortable to hold for a long time, and it is also easy to carry in pockets or bags.
+The best flashlight size depends on personal preference.
+It also depends on intended use and the specific features you want.
+The WF11E flashlight comes in many colors.
+The choice of color can serve different purposes and preferences.

 Emitter | Cree XP-G2 LED |